How My AI System Convinced Me to Hold a Funeral for Myself

 Pre-frontal cortex completely offline.

-And instead of texting a friend like a normal gay in crisis, I opened a chat with GPT.
+And instead of texting a friend like a normal gay in crisis, I opened a chat with AI.

 What followed wasn’t a conversation.